rahulrj/Machine-Learning/P2-Student Intervention System/README.md

 ### Support Vector Machines
 **Applications of SVM**
-- Personalied and learner centered learning is receiving increasing importance due to increased learning rate.
-AI techniques to tailor the content to the learner depending on his context and need are being deployed for such tasks.SVMs stand out due to their better perfromance specially in handling large dimensions which text content do possess.
+- It has been used in personalized and centered learning.
+There are a large number of AI techniques to tailor the content to the learner depending on his context.SVMs stand out due to their better perfromance specially in handling large dimensions which text content do possess.
 - Clustering is an important task for image compression.
-This clustering can be done by SVM efficiently.
+This clustering can be done by an SVM efficiently.
-- SVM wasused to classifiy different land covers using remote sensing data.
-Results from that study also suggested  that Multi-class SVMs perform well in comparison with neural network and decision tree classifiers.
+- SVM has been used  to classifiy different land covers using remote sensing data.
+Results have also suggested  that Multi-class SVMs perform well in comparison with neural network and decision tree classifiers.
 - SVMs have also been used in handwritten digit recognition.

 **Advantages of SVM**